-1) http://www.esf.international/

-1) http://www.sustainableeelgroup.org/illegal-trafficking/

-2) http://www.sustainableeelgroup.org/trafficking-updates/
+Criterion 1.3: The organisation trades in certified responsibly sourced eel

-CRITERION 1.3: THE FACI LITY TRADES IN CERTIFIED RESPONSIBLY SOURCED EEL Issues In previous versions, the standard could be achieved by demonstrating the procedures and processes to have the ability to trade in certified eel.
+In previous versions, the standard could be achieved by demonstrating the procedures and processes to have the ability to trade in certified eel.
 This caused some confusion as it made it difficult for traders to know who was holding certified product.
-This standard intends to give assurance and clarity that those who are certified are achieving the high standards expected, and have supply of certified responsibly sourced eel , traceable back to the fishery.
+This standard intends to give assurance and clarity that those who are certified are achieving the high standards expected, and have supply of certified responsibly sourced eel, traceable back to the fishery.

 Some commentators have indicated that allowing suppliers to have both certified and uncertified eel could allow some to mix those supplies and present uncertified eels as certified.
 We recognise that risk, but believe that any such practices can be detected through mass-balance calculations during assessment for traceability.
 Other standards such as MSC and ASC permit other fish products at the trader's site.
 The higher indicator is achieved if the operator trades in a majority of certified eel.

 We intend to transition to certified suppliers handling 100% certified eel over the next 5 years.
 We need to give a reasonable amount of time for a sufficient supply of certified eel to be available, and for businesses to adjust to the change.
-Benefits Improved clarity over the meaning of the standard Increased take-up of the standard Increased market share for certified eel Rationale With the focus on supplies rather than just processes, we anticipate greater demand for certified sources, bringing an increasing proportion of businesses seeking the responsible route on the journey to sustainability Targets & Measures The number of businesses achieving the standard increases by 25% per year, over the next 10 years, from 17 now, to 60 in 2028 The proportion (by percentage weight) of the market that is from certified responsible sources increases by 15% per year, from 5% now to 75% in 2028 Responsible indicators The organisation trades in at least 50% (by number) of certified responsibly sourced eel and has the documentation to demonstrate that.
-Aspiring indicators The facility trades in 10 - 49.9% (by number) of certified responsibly sourced eel and has the documentation to demonstrate that.

-$\circ$